 Baseball (USA, Europe)

-About Baseball (USA, Europe)
+Baseball (USA, Europe) Overview

 Baseball (USA, Europe) for the Nintendo Entertainment System is a sports simulation game released during the NES era, reflecting the popularity of baseball-themed titles at the time.
 It offered players a chance to engage in simplified baseball gameplay on a home console, typical of early 8-bit sports games.
 The release targeted both the USA and European markets, where baseball was less dominant compared to Japan or the US but still had a niche audience interested in sports simulations.